Rodriguez well: Means of operation

 Heated water is used to melt a shaft over a hundred feet deep, eventually forming a cavity beneath the surface at the point where the shaft ends.
 By continuously replenishing this pool of heated water, the deep pocket of melted water gradually expands, renewing the supply of fresh water available to be pumped to the surface.
 The process was inspired by the observation that room temperature sewage injected into the arctic surface eventually formed a pocket around 100 feet down which would not refreeze as long as more sewage was continuously injected.
 The lifespan of a Rodriguez well is over seven years, ending when the depth of the cavity becomes too deep for the facility to efficiently heat and recirculate water.

 Current uses

 A Rodriguez well was driven at the National Science Foundation's Amundsen–Scott South Pole Station.

 Potential use on Mars

-NASA is presently working with the US Army to design a proof of concept of a Rodriguez well usable in polar regions of Mars.
+NASA is presently working with the Cold Regions Research and Engineering Laboratory of the US Army Corps of Engineers to design a proof of concept of a Rodriguez well usable in polar regions of Mars.